Compact Quantum Homogeneous K\"ahler Spaces: Introduction

-There exists a long standing algebraic approach to constructing $q$-deformed differential operators for quantum groups based on the theory of covariant differential calculi.
+There does, however, exist a long standing algebraic approach to the construction of \mbox{$q$-deformed} differential operators for quantum groups based on the theory of covariant differential calculi.
 This has its origins in the work of Woronowicz \cite{WoroDC}, with steady advances made in the following decades by many others, most notably Majid \cite{BeggsMajid:Leabh}.
-As has become increasingly clear in recent years, this approach is particularly suited to the study of those quantum homogeneous spaces where the ``worst of the noncommutativity has been quotiented out''.
-More precisely, differential calculi have seen major successes in the study of the quantum flag manifolds, quantum homogeneous spaces which $q$-deform the coordinate rings of the classical flag manifolds $G/L_S$.
-These quantum spaces are distinguished by being braided commutative algebra objects in the braided monoidal category of $U_q(\frak{g})$-modules, and have a geometric structure much closer to the classical situation than quantum groups themselves.
+As has become increasingly clear in recent years, this approach is particularly suited to the study of quantum flag manifolds, quantum homogeneous spaces which $q$-deform the coordinate rings of the classical flag manifolds $G/L_S$.
+These quantum spaces are distinguished by being braided commutative algebra objects in the braided monoidal category of $\O_q(G)$-comodules, and have a geometric structure much closer to the classical situation than quantum groups themselves.
 This is demonstrated by the existence of an essentially unique $q$-deformed de Rham complex for the \emph{irreducible} quantum flag manifolds, as shown by Heckenberger and Kolb in their seminal series of papers \cite{HK, HKdR, HKBGG}.
 This makes the quantum flag manifolds a far more tractable starting point than quantum groups for investigating $q$-deformed noncommutative geometry.